Garth Tander: HSV Dealer Team

-In 2005 he moved to a newly renamed team, the HSV Dealer Team (formerly K-Mart Racing Team) partnered with dual Bathurst winner Rick Kelly.
+In 2005, Tander moved to a newly renamed team, the HSV Dealer Team (formerly K-Mart Racing Team) partnered with dual Bathurst winner Rick Kelly.

 Tander was leading the V8 Supercar championship in 2006 after six rounds, but a disastrous round in Oran Park lost him the championship lead.
 The endurance races following were no better.
 Tander participated in a highly controversial driver swap with the Holden Racing Team which involved Todd Kelly coming to the HSV Dealer Team.
 Garth and co-driver Mark Skaife dominated the entire Sandown round until a broken steering problem destroyed the almost certain victory.
 At the next round at Bathurst, the car's clutch failed off the line and was hit from the rear by another car before the second turn on lap one.
 After a crushing end to his Bathurst 1000 campaign, Tander was visibly upset, probably realising that his run at the V8 Supercar title was all but over.
 The car had been near on fastest in every practice and qualifying session prior to the race on the Sunday.

-For the second year in a row Tander won the Symmons Plains round, winning two of the three races, even with engine troubles resulting in the car running on seven cylinders.
+For the second year in a row, Tander won the Symmons Plains round, winning two of the three races, even with engine troubles resulting in the car running on seven cylinders.
 During race one, someone rear-ended him from first to finish fourth with a few laps to go.

 Tander raced the #16 Toll HSV Commodore in 2007, and won the second round (held at Barbagallo Raceway in his home state of Western Australia), winning all three 50-lap races.
 He also repeated this at Queensland Raceway.
 This saw him take the points lead from his teammate Rick Kelly.
 Late in the season, Tander had a disappointment at Bathurst where brake issues forced his retirement, but at Surfers Paradise and Bahrain he scored solid points to take the lead in the championship back off Jamie Whincup.
 At the penultimate Symmons Plains round in Tasmania, Tander won the first race, before a slow pitstop in the second race dropped him to tenth.
 A clash with Steven Richards over second position broke his steering column, ending the third race prematurely.

 Tander claimed the 2007 V8 Supercars Championship, just two points ahead of Jamie Whincup with Craig Lowndes in third, and defending champ Rick Kelly in fourth.
 All four were in contention for the title in the Grand Finale.
 His round win at Philip Island also saw Holden secure the manufacturers title, and Toll HSV Dealer Team took the teams championship.